marks/melodykramer.github.io/_posts/2015-04-28-new-units-of-time.md

 From **Freek**: "my bike ride from my home in rotterdam to the train station is exactly one edm song long."

 From **Ian**: "The time it takes to unload the dishwasher is almost exactly the length of one NPR Morning Edition News Bulletin.
-I use the NPR One iOS app to play it on demand."
+I use the NPR One iOS app to play it on demand." r
 From **Alex**: "My Saturday morning runs are three Fresh Air podcasts at 1.5 speed."

 From **Angela**: "I always tell people my house is a three-song walk away from Lake Michigan.
 (Unless one song is Jungleland.
 Then it would be two songs.)"

 From **Sebastian**: "My commute to my job is exactly a chapter of Radio Ambulante´s podcast.
 It´s like it has been made for montevidean drivers who drive from my neighbourhood to the job."

-From ** Ruthann**: "I still remember a roommate in the 1970s who measured distance in terms of units of beer.
+From **Ruthann**: "I still remember a roommate in the 1970s who measured distance in terms of units of beer.
 "That sales call is a six-pack away."

 From anonymous: "my commute is one "agonizing inner debate about whether i'm taking the job offer i got"